d4l-data4life/grpc-modules/README.md

 # grpc-modules
-Contains protbuf definitions for servers, their generated code and related utilities
+Contains protobuf definitions for servers, their generated code and related utilities

 ## Structure